-Name of residential aged care facility and name of the approved provider:

-Bolton Clarke Fairview, RSL Care RDNS Limited ACN 010 488 454.

-Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
-The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
-To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth).

-Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.

-Part 7 - Services

-7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)?

-'General Services' provided to all residents are:

-- Operating the retirement village for the benefit and enjoyment of residents. - Managing the community areas and facilities. - Maintaining the security system and/or safety equipment (if any). - Maintaining fire-fighting and protection equipment. - Maintaining and updating safety and emergency procedures for the retirement village. - Cleaning, maintaining and repairing the community areas and facilities. - Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility or payable from the maintenance reserve fund). - Maintaining, monitoring and responding to the emergency call system and any other security services and emergency care services in the retirement village, including ongoing staff training and accreditation in its use. - Pest control that is not the responsibility of the resident. - Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel. - Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village. - Maintaining any licences required in relation to the retirement village. - Paying operating costs in connection with the ownership and operation of the retirement village. - Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate. - Complying with the Retirement Villages Act 1999. - Any other general service funded via a general services charges budget for a financial year.
+village operator cannot k retirement village.
+To ente Yes Do Name of residential aged care facility and name of the approved provider: Bolton Clarke Fairview, RSL Care RDNS Limited ACN 010 488 454. are not covered by the Retirement Villages Act 1999 (Qld).
+The retirement eep places free or guarantee places in aged care for residents of the er a residential aged care facility, you must be assessed as eligible by an Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) . you move from your retirement village unit to other accommodation and ew contract.
+Part 7 - Services 7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)?
+'General Services' provided to all residents are: Operating the retirement village for the benefit and enjoyment of residents.
+Managing the community areas and facilities.
+Maintaining fire-fighting and protection equipment (if any).
+Maintaining and updating safety and emergency procedures for the retirement village.
+Cleaning, maintaining and repairing the community areas and facilities.
+Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility or payable from the maintenance reserve fund).
+Maintaining, monitoring and responding to the emergency call system and any other security services and emergency care services in the retirement village, including ongoing staff training and accreditation in its use.
+Pest control that is not the responsibility of the resident.
+Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel.
+Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village.
+Maintaining insurances required in relation to the retirement village.
+Paying operating costs in connection with the ownership and operation of the retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate.
+Complying with the Retirement Villages Act 1999.
+Any other general service funded via a general services charges budget for a financial year.